RBEGamer/HLK-LD2450/README.md

 # DISCLAIMER AND NOTES

-Library template for arduino based on https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ The LD2450 integration is based on https://github.com/0ingchun/arduino-lib_HLK-LD2450_Radar/ with the orgininal demonstration code placed in the example folder.
+Library template for arduino based on https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ The LD2450 integration is based on https://github.com/0ingchun/arduino-lib_HLK-LD2450_Radar/.